- Published on

 Automating Workflows with CI/CD

 Tools like merge queues and selective builds help streamline integrations and reduce conflicts.
-For instance, Uber uses Buildkite with Bazel to achieve significant performance gains in their builds while maintaining excellent visibility into the process [5].
+For instance, Uber uses Buildkite with Bazel and halved their Go monorepo CI build time, landing changes across the entire repository in under 15 minutes with over 900 active developers [5].
 Their approach shows how the right CI/CD tools can handle the complexity of monorepos without sacrificing speed or reliability.

 "By removing the potential for human error, we can build more reliable and efficient systems, reducing costs and increasing confidence in the process.
 Ultimately, adopting a CI/CD approach accelerates development and helps teams better achieve their goals."